 During your discovery deposition, you may legitimately be asked questions about any matter that is relevant or is reasonably calculated to learn about relevant information about your case.

 The more claims insurance companies defeat, the more money they make.
 It should therefore not be surprising that insurance companies only hire very bright and able lawyers to defend their claims.
-If you are not thoroughly aware of some of the major pitfalls or commonly utilized by insurance company attorneys to defeat your claim before your deposition is taken, your legitimate claim may be reduced to dust during your discovery deposition.
+If you are not thoroughly aware of some of the major pitfalls commonly used by insurance company attorneys to defeat your claim before your deposition is taken, your legitimate claim may be rendered worthless during your discovery deposition.

 Based on his 30 years of trial experience in the State of Illinois, one of our lawyers, Bruce Beeman, wrote an informational booklet, "About Your Discovery Deposition" to help you understand the process.
 Many clients have said the booklet is a valuable tool that can be used to understand the process and avoid mistakes which might otherwise ruin a good case.
 The booklet includes information on:

 - What is a Discovery Deposition?

 - How Much Time Will It Take To Complete My Discovery Deposition?

 - Discovery Deposition Basics or Discovery Deposition 101?